-The open season to hunt upland game birds by means of falconry is from August 15, 2012 to March 31, 2013 (Sundays included).
-Migratory game birds may be hunted by means of falconry during the designated open season for migratory birds (Sundays included). (click here for WMU seasons and dates).
+The open season to hunt upland game birds by means of falconry is from August 15, 2023 to March 31, 2024.
+Migratory game birds may be hunted by means of falconry during the designated open season for migratory birds. (click here for WMU seasons and dates).

 Hunters wishing to hunt game birds with a bow and arrow, other than a cross-bow, require a Bowhunting Permit in addition to the other applicable licences.

 In accordance with federal regulations, cross-bows may not be used for waterfowl hunting.

 In WMUs 212, 247 and 248 the hunting of game birds is only permitted with bows and arrows, cross-bows, shotguns or a falconry bird.
 Cross-bows cannot be used to hunt migratory birds.